 We rent Crescent sit on top kayaks and YOLO paddleboards.

 YES!
 You must first watch two videos from U.S. Fish and Wildlife, wear a wetsuit, snorkel, and mask which we rent.
-Our swim package is $20.00 and includes that equipment for the entire day.
+Our swim package is $25.00 and includes wetsuit, mask, snorkel, dive flag, anchor, and swim noodle.